slsa-framework/slsa/source-requirements.md

         or a platform attestation guaranteeing that future changes in the next N months will meet the requirements.

--   **[Retained Indefinitely]** The revision and its change history are preserved indefinitely and cannot be deleted, except when subject to an established and transparent policy for obliteration, such as a legal or policy requirement.
+-   <a id="retained-indefinitely"></a>**[Retained Indefinitely]** The revision
+    and its change history are preserved indefinitely and cannot be deleted, except when subject to an established and transparent policy for obliteration, such as a legal or policy requirement.

     -   **[Immutable History]** It must not be possible for persons to delete or modify the history, even with multi-party approval, except by trusted